Skip to content

 Best Practices

-• Create a dedicated queue for collecting dead-lettered messages
+• Create a dedicated consumer for dead-lettered messages using defineEventConsumer

 • Use meaningful routing keys for DLX messages (e.g., order.failed)